The Family Plan

-The Family Plan is a 2023 American action comedy film directed by Simon Cellan Jones and written by David Coggeshall.
-Produced by Apple Studios, Skydance Media, and Mark Wahlberg's Municipal Pictures, it stars Wahlberg as a suburban car salesman who goes on the run with his unsuspecting family when his secret past as a government assassin is exposed.
-Michelle Monaghan, Zoe Colletti, Van Crosby, Saïd Taghmaoui, Maggie Q, and Ciarán Hinds also star.
+The Family Plan is a 2023 American action comedy film starring Mark Wahlberg as a suburban car salesman who goes on the run with his unsuspecting family when his secret past as a government assassin is exposed.
+The film also stars Michelle Monaghan, Zoe Colletti, Van Crosby, Saïd Taghmaoui, Maggie Q, and Ciarán Hinds.
+It is directed by Simon Cellan Jones and written by David Coggeshall.